TV Pop Diaries

 Whatcha Gonna Do About It

 The Small Faces' TV debut was the day after the record's release, but it's certain that some viewers would have seen the singer's face before, even if they didn't know his name.
 Before forming The Small Faces in 1965 Stephen Marriott had been a successful adolescent actor, making many TV appearances, probably starting with BBC's Mrs Pastry's Progress on 21st April 1962.
 Later he would appear in Dixon Of Dock Green, William The Pacemaker both in 1963, the same year as his debut 45 Give Her My Regards, which garnered no interest from TV.
 He also popped up in Sid James' Taxi and BBC's Television Club in 1964, while his two appearances in the pop films Live It Up and Be My Guest were probably more to his liking as he already had his own band The Moments who had released a lone 45 in the USA.
 According to legend the band's keyboard player Jimmy Winston misbehaved during their Lucky Stars' debut, swinging his arms around to distract attention away from Steve Marriott, guaranteeing that his days were numbered.
-Sonny & Cher also appeared on the show and became early champions of the band.
+Sonny & Cher also appeared on the same show and became early champions of the band.
 The following Friday they appeared on Ready Steady Go where Eric Burdon introduced them as The New Faces.

 Dusty Springfield